-But from my own research and from people that I know personally, I can honestly say that this MLM seems to walk the talk in terms of high product quality.
+From my own research and folks that I know personally, I can honestly say that Amway seems to walk the talk in terms of high product quality.

-I’ll cover that in more detail in just a sec, but first let’s explore some pros and cons.
+I’ll cover that in more detail in just a sec.

 ✓ You won’t have to worry too much about stability with this one.

-To be fair, sales have been on somewhat of a downtrend for the past three years but it’s safe to say that Amway’s here to stay.
+To be fair, Amway sales have been on somewhat of a downtrend in recent years, but it’s safe to say they’re here to stay.

 ✓ Their product quality is mostly outstanding.

-If you want to become an IBO, you can be proud of what you’re selling product-wise.
+If you want to become a full-time Amway IBO, you can be proud of what you’re selling product-wise.

-That’s more than what can be said for many two-bit MLM companies out there these days.
+That’s more than what can be said for many two-bit MLM companies out there nowadays.

-✓ As the most well-established network marketing company, Amway offers top-notch training materials for their IBOs.
+✓ As the most well-established network marketing company, Amway offers top-notch training materials and events for their IBOs.

 No raggedy, copy-of-a-copy, black-and-white brochures here.